Adopted on 20th June 1972

 - dissolve the Association on a proposal of the Executive Committee

-- Nominations for membership of the Executive Committee shall be sent or handed to the General Secretary to arrive by 1800 hours on the day preceding the General Assembly.
+g.
+Nominations for membership of the Executive Committee shall be sent or handed to the General Secretary to arrive by 1800 hours on the day preceding the General Assembly.
 Nominations and candidature for membership of the Executive Committee are restricted to those nominated representatives of members in good standing, who have duly paid their membership fees in accordance with the conditions stated in Article 6 (a) above.
 In addition, candidates must meet the eligibility criteria set out in Article 4 (b) and hold, or have previously held, the post of labour inspector.

 D - Congresses - Symposia - Enquiries